 First Chair by Stefano Giovannoni for Magis is a quality product….
 The press room at ICFF.
 Apparently American journalists, as a highly eveolved species, submit their texts by ESP alone, saving the troublesome job of typing

-Posted in New York Tales Tagged with: kartell, Lampert, Magis, Vitra
+Posted in New York Tales Tagged with: kartell, Lampert, Magis, no tables in the ICFF New York press room, Vitra

 Despite Lufthansa’s best effort we made it back to Leipzig yesterday evening.